shiltemann/CTF-writeups-public/HackyEaster_2023/writeup.md

 We get a service that will take an image we supply it, and return it to us flipped upside down.
 The hint says it uses imagemagick to do this.

-This looks like an imagemagick vulnerability, and we find a useful [articl](https://www.uptycs.com/blog/denial-of-servicedos-and-arbitrary-file-read-vulnerability-in-imagemagick)
+This looks like an imagemagick vulnerability, and we find a useful [article](https://www.uptycs.com/blog/denial-of-servicedos-and-arbitrary-file-read-vulnerability-in-imagemagick) on the topic that we can follow.

 So we use pngcrush to generate our image (the `test.png` input image can be any png image you have lying around)